maw501/maw501.github.io/_posts/ColumbiaML/2018-11-08-columbiaX-ML-week8.md

 </blockquote>

 Remember we don't have the cluster labels $c_i$ like we do in a K-class Bayes classifier setting - our assumption is on how the data is generated and we will work back to the cluster labels based on this.

+Below are some notes on using EM for a GMM example.
+In this setting we have the following data generating process (if all images don't display please refresh page):

 <p align="center">
     <img src="/assets/img/emgmm1.png" alt="Image" width="600" height="800" />